Plan & Prepare

 Local Emergency Groups (LEGs)

 Several years ago we visited practices and pharmacies to talk about the ‘LEG’ concept – Local Emergency Group.
 Every general practice and community pharmacy are grouped in geographically appropriate groups across the region.
 The intention is these LEGs will work together in an emergency to look after their communities.
 Do you have contact details for nearby healthcare facilities?
+What is your relationship with neighbouring practices and pharmacies?
+Get in touch with us at CPRG to find out which LEG you are in.